alpini/ios-bluetooth-beacons/README.md

 ## Installation Instructions

-You will need [Xcode](https://developer.apple.com/xcode/) to install this application your device.
+1. You will need [Xcode](https://developer.apple.com/xcode/) to install this application your device.

+2. Open the .xcodeproj in Xcode and, while your iOS device is plugged into your computer, click the 'play' button in the toolbar.
+The application will then be installed on your device.